The Treaty of Nice and the Convention on the Future of Europe

 1. Weighting of votes in the Council

-Taking together the system of voting in the Council, the composition of the Commission and, to some extent, the distribution of seats in the European Parliament, the IGC realised that the main imperative was to change the relative weighting of the Member States, a subject no other IGC had addressed since the Treaty of Rome.
+Taking together the system of voting in the Council, the composition of the Commission and, to some extent, the distribution of seats in the European Parliament, the 2000 IGC concluded that the main imperative was to change the relative weighting of the Member States’ votes in the Council – a subject no other IGC had addressed since that of 1956-1957, which had led to the Treaty of Rome.

-Two methods of defining a qualified majority were considered: a new system of weighting (modifying the existing one) or application of a dual majority (of votes and of population) – the latter solution having been proposed by the Commission and endorsed by Parliament.
+Two methods of defining a qualified majority were considered: a new system of weighting (modifying the existing one) or the application of a dual majority (of votes and of population) – the latter solution having been proposed by the Commission and endorsed by Parliament.
 The IGC chose the first option.
-The number of votes was increased for all Member States, but the share accounted for by the most populous Member States decreased: previously 55% of votes, it fell to 45% when the 10 new members joined, and to 44.5% on 1 January 2007.
-This was why the demographic ‘safety net’ was introduced: a Member State may request verification that the qualified majority represents at least 62% of the total population of the Union.
-If it does not, the decision concerned will not be adopted.
+The number of votes was increased for all Member States, but the share accounted for by the most populous Member States decreased: previously 55% of votes, this fell to 45% when the 10 new members joined in 2004, and to 44.5% on 1 January 2007.
+These changes were accompanied by the introduction of a demographic ‘safety net’: a Member State may request verification that the qualified majority represents at least 62% of the total population of the EU.
+If it does not, the decision subject to the vote cannot be adopted.

 2. The Commission